hmrc/api-notification-pull/public/api/conf/1.0/docs/overview.md

 The Pull Notifications API works in 2 discrete modes.
 It is recommended that your application use the Pull Notifications API as described under Retrieve pull notifications.

+## Retrieve pull notifications by conversation identifier

+Use these 2 endpoints to pull notifications have not been pulled yet:

+* `GET /notifications/conversationId/{conversationId}/unpulled` returns a list of identifiers for notifications that have not been pulled previously
+* `GET /notifications/unpulled/{notificationId}` returns a notification that has not pulled previously

+To retrieve previously pulled notifications use these 2 endpoints.
+This effectively acts as a backup:

+* `GET /notifications/conversationId/{conversationId}/pulled` returns a list of identifiers for notifications that have been pulled previously
+* `GET /notifications/pulled/{notificationId}` returns a notification that has been pulled previously

 ## Retrieve pull notifications

 Use these 2 endpoints to pull notifications have not been pulled yet: